UOB FinLab

 According to a McKinsey Global Institute research, getting more women into the workforce can mean a net growth of S$26 billion to the country’s GDP.
 If the country gets as many female-owned businesses as male-owned businesses, Singapore can see as much as S$95 billion more in its economy.
 Getting more women working and running businesses presents huge economic potential, one whose effects will trickle down to all levels of society.

 It’s essential to get women to work and bring them into positions that can make a difference.
 The same report from McKinsey has shown that diverse management teams tend to outperform on profitability and value creation.
-Companies in the top 25 per cent when it comes to gender-diverse executive teams tend to have above-average profitability compared to the bottom 25 per cent.
+Companies in the top quartile for gender diversity on executive teams are 39% more likely to experience above-average profitability compared to those in the bottom quartile.
 These leading companies also have better earnings compared to peers.
 All these differences are especially pronounced when supported by strong female participation in the labour force.

 The numbers back it up – supporting female workers and entrepreneurs results in greater value creation across the entire economy and society.
 So how do we get there?